andHW/lod/README.md

 <!-- The video above is very clear.
 The best on Youtube. -->
 - How Jacquard Loom Weaves More Than Two Colors: https://youtu.be/ZmJSz94oqh4

+### Other web projects

+This project is of course inspired by [r/place on reddit](https://www.reddit.com/r/place/) as well.

 ### A Jojo Reference

 This project is also inspired by Araki's artworks.